 Belkin has provided our Easy Install Wizard software to make installing your Router a simple and easy task.
 You can use it to get your Router up and running in minutes.

-The Easy Install Wizard requires that your Windows 98SE, Me, 2000, or XP computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
-If it is not, you must use the "Alternative Setup Method" section of this User Manual to configure your Router.
-Additionally, if you are using an operating system other than Windows 98SE, Me, 2000, or XP, you must set up the Router using the "Alternative Setup Method" section of this User Manual.
+The Easy Install Wizard requires that your Windows 98SE, Me, 2000, XP, or Mac OS 9.2x or X v10.x computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
+If it is not, you must use the

+"Alternate Setup Method" section of this User Manual to configure your Router.
+Additionally, if you are using an operating system other than Windows 98SE, Me, 2000, or XP, you must set up the Router using the "Alternate Setup Method" section of this User Manual.

-IMPORTANT: Run the Easy Install Wizard from the computer that is directly connected to the cable or DSL modem.
+IMPORTANT: Run the Easy Install Wizard software from the computer that is directly connected to the cable or DSL modem.
 DO NOT CONNECT THE ROUTER AT THIS TIME.

-Run the Easy Install Wizard Software
+Step 1 Run the Easy Install Wizard Software

-- 1. Shut down any programs that are running on your computer at this time. - Make sure you have the following items at the computer that is now directly connected to the cable or DSL modem.
-DO NOT CONNECT THE ROUTER AT THIS TIME. - The Easy Install Wizard CD-ROM - The Router - The Router Power Supply - Category 5 Networking Cable - This User Manual - 3.
-Turn off any firewall or Internet-connection-sharing software on your computer. - 4.
-Insert the Easy Install Wizard software CD into your CD-ROM drive.
-The Easy Install Wizard screen will automatically appear on your screen within 15 seconds.
-If it does not, select your CD-ROM drive from "My Computer" and double-click on the file named "Setup" on the CD-ROM. - 5.
-Follow the Easy Install Wizard to complete the installation this point.
-If you have connected your Router, please reconnect your computer directly to the modem.
-Click "Next" when you are ready to move on.
+- 1.1.
+Shut down any programs that are running on your computer at this time. - 1.2 Make sure you have the following items at the computer that is now directly connected to the cable or DSL modem.
+DO NOT CONNECT THE ROUTER AT THIS TIME. - · Quick Installation Guide - The Easy Install Wizard Software CD with User Manual - The Router - The Router's Power Supply - RJ45 Ethernet Networking Cable - 1.3 Turn off any firewall or Internet-connection-sharing software on your computer. - 1.4 Insert the Easy Install Wizard software CD into your CD-ROM drive.
+The Easy Installation Wizard screen will automatically appear on your screen within 15 seconds.
+If it does not, select your CD-ROM drive from "My Computer" and double-click on the file named "EasyInstall.exe" on the CD-ROM.